-- Restorative Justice is an important tool which can aid the recovery of people affected by crime, while increasing the likelihood that perpetrators move away from offending behaviour.
+- Restorative Justice is an important tool which can aid the recovery of people affected by crime, while increasing the likelihood that perpetrators will move away from offending behaviour.
 Victims of crime are entitled to be informed about the option of Restorative Justice, but in 2018/19 less than 5% of victims with a known offender recalled being made aware of it.

 - There is a particular opportunity to improve the use of Restorative Justice in youth justice services, where there is a greater focus on genuinely rehabilitative interventions compared to the adult justice system.

-- Young adults between 18 and 25 are over represented in the criminal justice system, and have particular needs which are often overlooked.
+- Young adults between 18 and 25 are overrepresented in the criminal justice system, and have particular needs which are often overlooked.
 The youth justice system takes perpetrators’ lack of maturity into account, but this is lost in the adult system, despite many young people who offend not reaching full maturity until they are much older than 18.
-Increasing the provision of Restorative Justice for young adults could help to divert them away from further offending behaviour.
+Increasing the provision of Restorative Justice to young adults could help to divert them away from further offending behaviour.
 Barrow Cadbury’s Transition to Adulthood Programme gives more evidence and explanation of the unique problems facing young adults in the justice system.

 - BAME people are over represented in the justice system.
 It’s important to ensure that they have equal access to Restorative Justice, and that any particular needs of BAME communities are met in the process.